vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 The final part of this assignment is about categorizing the changes in the parameters of Cache Memory not only with the CPI optimization but also the overall **"cost"** that they add to the system.
 With the term **cost** we do not only mean the real price in money, but also the cost of adding physical size to memories, the cost of adding associativity to a memory, the cost of adding bytes in the Cache Line by reducing the total speed and many more examples like these.
 So we need to find a corresponding function in order to understand which changes are really worth.

-### 3.1 Parameters affecting the Cost of Performance
+### 3.1 Parameters affecting the Cost Performance.

 * **Speed of Memory**
 It is known that the faster a memory is the more costly is going to be because its elements are more expensive to be fabricated.
 * **Size of Memory**
 The total size of a memory is directly connected with its cost because of the number of transistors that is used.
 For example, it is reasonable that a 2x size memory would have _almost_ 2x more transistors so its cost would also be 2x.
 * **Associativity of Memory**
 Even though Associativity has nothing to do with total capacity of memory, it is known that more complexity is added to the memory with higher associativity.
 A memory with more sets of associativity needs more and bigger Multiplexers in order to access and fetch the data and that adds more hardware.
 * **Block Size of Memory**
 The Block Size of a memory defines the architecture of a memory.
 A bigger Block Size would take advantage of spatial locality of a program but also would make the memory slower because it would need to access every time a lot more data in order to be fetced.

+## 3.1.1 L1 Vs L2 Cache Size

+**L1 Cache** is _3-5_ times faster than L2 cache.
+It aims for lower latency (_0.9-1.3ns_) compared to **L2 Cache** (_3-5ns_), thus it's made of larger transistors, wider metal tracks, trading off space and needs more power for speed.
+In terms of _complexity_ **L1 Cache** is one step ahead because it is devided into **instruction** and **data** cache which are accessed _parallelly_.

+By considering all these factors we can assume that L1 Cache Size has 7-8 times bigger impact in cost than L2 Cache Size.

+## 3.1.2 L1 Vs L2 Cache Associativity

+**L1 Cache** is positioned as close to the processor as possible, thus the addition of extra multiplexlers and comparators is more difficult than **L2 Cache**.

+Therefore, we can assume that each step of associativity adds a cost of 20% on L1 caches and 15% on L2 Caches.

+### 3.2 Summarizing the Function